awsdocs/aws-codepipeline-user-guide/doc_source/update-change-detection.md

 1. To test your action, release a change by using the AWS CLI to commit a change to the source specified in the source stage of the pipeline\.

-### Update GitHub Pipelines for Push Events \(Console\)<a name="update-change-detection-console-github"></a>
+### Update Pipelines for Push Events \(GitHub Source\) \(Console\)<a name="update-change-detection-console-github"></a>

-You can use the AWS CodePipeline console to update your pipeline to use webhooks to detect changes in your AWS CodeCommit source repository\.
+You can use the CodePipeline console to update your pipeline to use webhooks to detect changes in your CodeCommit source repository\.

 Follow these steps to edit a pipeline that is using polling \(periodic checks\) to use Amazon CloudWatch Events instead\.
-If you want to create a pipeline, see [Create a Pipeline in AWS CodePipeline](pipelines-create.md)\.
+If you want to create a pipeline, see [Create a Pipeline in CodePipeline](pipelines-create.md)\.

 When you use the console, the `PollForSourceChanges` parameter for your pipelined is changed for you\.
 The GitHub webhook is created and registered for you\.

 **To edit the pipeline source stage**

-1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.
+1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

    The names of all pipelines associated with your AWS account are displayed\.